Software evaluation

 Billy is an expert in the FP&A space.
 Before joining Cube at the seed stage, Billy found success as a tax advisor at companies like Grant Thornton LLP and Gemini.com.
 He holds a BA and MA in Accounting from William & Mary and splits his time between NYC and New England.

-From data collection to reporting to financial management, FP&A, and accounting teams have a lot of responsibilities.
+From data collection and reporting to financial management, FP&A, and accounting teams carry a wide range of responsibilities.

-One of those responsibilities is reconciling accounts.
-Account reconciliation processes ensure the total sum leaving an account (or accounts) matches the amount spent.
-Account reconciliation is critical for accurate reporting and risk management.
+One of the most critical is account reconciliation.
+Account reconciliation ensures that the total amount leaving an account matches the amount recorded as spent, forming the foundation for accurate financial reporting and effective risk management.

 See Cube in action